haskellfoundation/error-message-index/message-index/messages/GHC-77037/index.md

 ---
 title: No explicit import list
-summary: Items brought into scope are not listed explicitly
+summary: Items brought into scope are not listed explicitly.
 severity: warning
 flag: "-Wmissing-import-lists"
 introduced: 9.6.1